PaulDance/cargo-liner/README.md

           there is no tty setup, then the confirmaton is immediately passed.
 In any case, this flag always disables it entirely.

+  -n, --dry-run
+          Perform all operations without actually uninstalling.

+          This disables any uninstallation step and replaces them with simulations, but retains all the remaining operations.
+          This may be useful in order to observe what would be performed without actually doing it.
+This implies `--no-confirm`.

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.